Shanghai Disneyland closed over single Covid case | Malay Mail

-BEIJING, Nov 1 — Shanghai Disneyland was closed Monday over a single coronavirus case, as Chinese authorities pressed ahead with their zero-infection strategy ahead of the Winter Olympics.
+SHANGHAI, Nov 1 — Shanghai Disneyland was closed today over a single coronavirus case, as Chinese authorities pressed ahead with their zero-infection strategy before the Winter Olympics.

-Shanghai Disneyland closed after a woman who visited the park tested positive after returning home to a neighbouring province, state media said.
+Shanghai Disneyland closed after a woman who visited the park on Saturday tested positive upon returning home to a neighbouring province, state media said.

 The reopening date was yet to be confirmed, it added.